Sign up to receive email updates

 - The biggest university in the 3rd district is East Carolina University, located in Greenville, North Carolina.
 It spans 1,600 acres and is where over 27,000 students are currently receiving their education.

 - Cape Hatteras National Seashore, established 1934, comprising Hatteras, Bodie, and Ocracoke islands.
-One of the largest stretches of undeveloped seashore on Atlantic Coast.
+One of the largest stretches of undeveloped seashore on the Atlantic Coast.
 The Cape Hatteras Lighthouse, which stands at 208-feet, is the tallest brick lighthouse in the United States.
 Built originally in 1803, it was removed in 1936 due to beach erosion and later relocated farther inland.

 - Wild ponies still run wild along the coast of North Carolina.
 These are the descendants of Spanish Mustangs which survived early shipwrecks.
 Historical research records the horses here as early as 1523.